BTS: Bifold Teacher-Student in Semi-Supervised Learning for Indoor Two-Room Presence Detection Under Time-Varying CSI

 CSI is considered essential information for estimating the wireless channel, as it represents the combination of fading and propagation effects.
 This information can be acquired based on orthogonal frequency-division multiplexing (OFDM) and multiple-input multiple-output (MIMO) compatible with existing up-to-date IEEE 802.11 protocols.
 In the OFDM system, all subcarriers are orthogonal to each other within a channel, which diversifies channel utilization.
 On the other hand, the MIMO technique provides channel diversity to enrich spatial information by propagating the RF signal from TX to RX, supporting multiple antenna pairs for CSI.
 We consider $S$ subcarriers, $K$ antenna pairs and $T$ packets.
 Employing these two techniques, we can establish a channel model by the combined MIMO-OFDM system in an indoor environment, which can be formulated as

 where $y_{t,s,k}$ and $x_{t,s,k}$ represent the received and transmitted signals with the $s^{th}$ subcarrier of the $k^{th}$ antenna pair at the $t^{th}$ packet, respectively.
 Notation $h_{t,s,k}$ is the channel response, whilst $w_{t,s,k}$ is additive white Gaussian noise (AWGN).
-To estimate the channel model, the CSI of the $s^{th}$ subcarrier and the $k^{th}$ antenna pair at the $t^{th}$ packet can be acquired as
+To estimate the channel model, the CSI of the $s^{th}$ subcarrier and the $k^{th}$ antenna pair at the $t^{th}$ packet can be acquired as \cite{new_cronos}

 where $|\hat{h}_{t,s,k}|$ indicates the CSI amplitude response, and $\angle\hat{h}_{t,s,k}$ corresponds to the CSI phase response.